ChristopherCarignan/spotify-featuRed-playlist/README.md

     create_featured_playlist(payload, "folk", 50, userID, token)

+You can also use multiple genres (up to 5) to fine-tune your recommendation:

+    create_featured_playlist(payload, c("folk","soul","motown"), 50, userID, token)

 At this point, the playlist should be saved to your Spotify account.
 Now go listen!